Perly Consulting │ Beck Eco

 • 2026-Apr: Governance tooling matures further: Zendesk's March 2026 release adds auto-assist event logging for full audit trails and pre-approved action workflows for low-risk tasks, confirming governance layers are now native to the product.
 Deployment breadth consolidates around 55% adoption (Metrigy, 656 companies), with Nucleus Research documenting measurable resolution and effort gains across 30+ production customers.
 Consumer risk evidence sharpens the case for human review: Qualtrics' survey of 20,000+ consumers in 14 countries documents AI customer service failing at 4x the rate of other AI applications, while Stanford-CMU research shows hybrid human-AI teams outperform autonomous systems by 68.7%—reinforcing the human-review gate as both a governance necessity and a performance advantage.

-• 2026-May: Quantified ROI consolidates across multiple benchmarks: Digital Applied documents hybrid escalation model at 4.25/5 CSAT with $0.62 per-resolution cost (vs $7.40 human-only); Balto ROI analysis documents 20% AHT reduction as a standard deployment outcome; enterprise AI benchmarking shows 620% average ROI within 18 months where tier-1 and tier-2 queries are handled with 78% autonomous resolution before escalation.
+• 2026-May (early): Quantified ROI consolidates across multiple benchmarks: Digital Applied documents hybrid escalation model at 4.25/5 CSAT with $0.62 per-resolution cost (vs $7.40 human-only); Balto ROI analysis documents 20% AHT reduction as a standard deployment outcome; enterprise AI benchmarking shows 620% average ROI within 18 months where tier-1 and tier-2 queries are handled with 78% autonomous resolution before escalation.
 Agent assist productivity metrics firm up: 9x cost reduction per task, 8.7 hours saved weekly, 4.2x productivity multiplier, 4.1-month payback period across deployments.
 Governance remains essential: Hiver survey of 700+ leaders finds 90% uncomfortable with AI representing brand directly to customers, confirming that the human-review gate is as much a trust requirement as a performance control.